Unbeatable Orthodontic Care in New York

 Upper Jaw (Maxillary Osteotomy):

-A maxillary osteotomy may be performed to correct the following issues:
+A maxillary osteotomy is typically performed to correct one or more of the following issues:

 - Significantly receded upper jaw